aws-samples/aws-modernization-with-sysdig/content/10_prerequisites/14_aws_setup_your_own.md

 ---
-title: "2.
-Running the workshop on your own"
+title: "Running the workshop on your own"
 chapter: false
 weight: 14
 ---